 PhD NURSING STUDENTS AWARDED NATIONAL SCHOLARSHIP

-The College of Nursing named two new Jonas Nurse Leader Scholars~
+The College of Nursing received support for an additional Jonas Nurse Leader Scholar~

-Ph.D. in nursing student Nicole Smith (pictured left) is the recipient of 2016-2018 Jonas Nurse Leaders Scholarship!
+Ph.D. student Nicole Smith (pictured left) was the recipient of 2016-2018 Jonas Nurse Leaders Scholarship!

-As Jonas Scholars, Ms. Monique Jones and Ms. Nicole Smith will receive $10,000 per year for each academic year 2016-2017 and 2017-2018.
+As a Jonas Scholar Ms. Nicole Smith will receive $10,000 per year for each academic year 2016-2017 and 2017-2018.
 In addition, they will receive support to attend an upcoming Jonas / American Association of Colleges of Nursing Leadership Conference in Washington, DC.
 The College of Nursing contributes matching funds to reach the $20,000 overall award amount for each recipient.

 The Jonas Nurse Leaders Scholar Program was launched in 2008 and represents the nation's largest effort focused on the critical shortage of nursing faculty.
 The Jonas Center program aims to turn today's most promising graduate students into tomorrow's nursing faculty.